 53 percent of commercial real estate companies have invested in technology companies (Cormac Crossan, Schneider Electric)

-- The tenant experience ranks first, with an increasing focus on digital experiences and services and the changing workforce.
+- The tenant experience ranks first, with an increasing focus on digital experiences and services.
 Tenant experience is also one of the main drivers of the PropTech scene and the key topic of this article.

 - Sustainability ranks high on the agenda of investors and developers, too, not just because of changing regulations and demographic shifts as we’ve seen in other areas but also from the valuation perspective and the demands of corporate occupiers.
 Within the scope of experience and sustainability, you can also add health and well-being with ‘healthy buildings.’